rodrigogroff/TextAdventure/TextAdventure/Readme.txt

 6) on-game map:

-	No more Left, Right, West, East commands... lets provide the player with the aid of some visualization of space represented in a simple map.
+	No more Left, Right, West, East commands... lets provide the player with the aid of some visualization of space represented in a simple ascii map.

 	The focus is on interactivity and decision making, not memorization.

+7) on-game map (fog of war):

+	Maps unfold themselves, not a big one map.
+You start in a "cave" and you should see prpbably 3 or 4 maps as you go.
+Some maps have secrets.

-7) modern RPG:
+7) modern RPG elements:

 	we will use "gear", as a particular space of clothing and weapons.